lik5/comp-3020-team-10-project/README.md

         - User selects an option and inputs the name of the item that will be donated.
         - A popup message saying "Donation successful.
 Thank you for being a part of our mission"
 - Search bar and Filter brands functionality not implemented
+- Can only add "Apple Macbook Air M3" to the cart, but may visit other products

 - **Bugs**
   - There is a bug in the storefront page where the spacing of the products changes when switching product tabs